-The Ford Fusion Hybrid is America’s most fuel-efficient sedan and may be the highest-quality hybrid based on hundreds of millions of worry-free miles its owners have traveled.
+The Ford Fusion Hybrid is America’s most fuel-efficient sedan.
+For they may be the highest-quality hybrid.
+For that’s based on hundreds of millions of worry-free miles its owners have traveled.

-The Fusion Hybrid’s success is affirmed by the 2010 U.S. Global Quality Research System (GQRS) report that tracks initial quality and was conducted for Ford Motor Company by RDA Group of Bloomfield Hills, Mich.
+The Fusion Hybrid’s success is affirmed by the 2010 U.S. Global Quality Research System (GQRS) report.
+One that tracks initial quality and was conducted for Ford Motor Company by RDA Group of Bloomfield Hills, Mich.

-“Ford’s battery technology is so strong, the odds of experiencing an issue with one of our hybrid battery cells is around 8.5 million to 1 – about the same odds as a person being struck by lightning twice,” said Chuck Gray, chief engineer, Global Core Engineering, Hybrid and Electric Vehicles.
-“Ford understands that for new technology, reliability can be a concern for customers, so we work extra hard to deliver a trouble-free product.”
+“Ford’s battery technology is so strong, the odds of experiencing an issue with one of our hybrid battery cells is around 8.5 million to 1.
+That’s about the same odds as a person being struck by lightning twice,” said Chuck Gray, chief engineer, Global Core Engineering, Hybrid and Electric Vehicles.
+“Ford understands that for new technology, reliability can be a concern for customers.
+That’s so we work extra hard to deliver a trouble-free product.”

 Customers are noticing the strong performance, too.
-The Fusion Hybrid is delivering a 75 percent conquest rate, bringing more new buyers to the brand than any other Ford vehicle.
+The Fusion Hybrid is delivering a 75 percent conquest rate.
+Thereby bringing more new buyers to the brand than any other Ford vehicle.

-The durability and longevity of batteries – which Ford has been developing and testing since the 1980s – is essential as the company expands its electrification plan, building on its leadership with five new electrified vehicles arriving in North America by 2012 and Europe by 2013.
+The durability and longevity of batteries.
+All which Ford has been developing and testing since the 1980s.
+So it is essential as the company expands its electrification plan.
+Thereby building on its leadership with five new electrified vehicles arriving in North America by 2012 and Europe by 2013.

 “Our customers have put hundreds of millions of miles on our hybrids with virtually no powertrain issues, which is a testament to the quality of our batteries,” Gray said.
 “We have checked the battery life simulations with test data and with real-world customer vehicle data, and now we’re applying that knowledge to make the customer experience in our future products even better.”